postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting the current environment

-You can check the active (currently selected) environment in Postman:
+Check the active (currently selected) environment in Postman:

 ```js
 pm.test("Check the active environment", () => {